Christine Allado

-Christine Marie Allado (born July 15, 1995) is a Filipina-British actress and singer.
-She is best known for her performance in the role of Peggy Schuyler and Maria Reynolds in the multi Tony and Olivier award-winning West End Production of Hamilton: An American Musical and for starring as Vanessa in the multi Olivier award-winning West End production of In The Heights, both by Lin Manuel Miranda.
-Her television credits include starring in the BBC's 60th anniversary production of West Side Story as the lead role of Maria and Jasmine in Hallmark Channel's TV film Royal Hearts, as Agent Beverly Walker for The Accidental Spy.
-She is currently starring in “The Prince of Egypt” musical at the Dominion Theatre in the West End.
+Christine Marie Allado (born 15 July 1995) is a Filipina-British actress and singer.
+She is best known for her performance in the role of Peggy Schuyler and Maria Reynolds in the multi Tony and Olivier award-winning West End Production of Hamilton: An American Musical and for starring as Vanessa in the West End production of In The Heights, both by Lin-Manuel Miranda.
+Her television credits include starring in the BBC's 60th-anniversary production of West Side Story as the lead role of Maria, Jasmine in Hallmark Channel's TV film Royal Hearts, and Agent Beverly Walker for The Accidental Spy.
+She most recently starred in the musical The Prince of Egypt at the Dominion Theatre in the West End.
+She was nominated for a Grammy Award in the category Best Musical Album for the original recording of The Prince of Egypt.
+She sang the Philippine national anthem for Manny Pacquiao's boxing against Jeff Horn.

 Early life and education

 Allado is the daughter of Jojo Allado and Letty Guevara.
-She attended the University of the Philippines and Playshop school theatre workshops, and performed in several productions there including Hairspray, The Phantom of the Opera, Joseph and the Amazing Technicolor Dreamcoat, etc.
+She attended the University of the Philippines and Playshop school theatre workshops, and performed in several productions there including Hairspray, The Phantom of the Opera, and Joseph and the Amazing Technicolor Dreamcoat.

 Career

 Allado moved to Hong Kong at age 18 and went to work as a performer for Hong Kong Disneyland.
 She moved again to London, United Kingdom, and enrolled in musical theatre at the Royal Academy of Music.

-Allado's first theatre role in London's West End was in Tim Rice's From Here To Eternity at the Shaftesbury Theatre, taking on the role of Minerva and serving as understudy for the lead Lorene.
-She later had roles in a production of Fat Boy Slim and David Byrne's Here Lies Love, which was transferred from the Public Theater in New York to the National Theatre in London.
+Allado's first theatre role in London's West End was in Tim Rice's From Here To Eternity at the Shaftesbury Theatre in 2013, taking on the role of Minerva and serving as understudy for the lead Lorene.
+In 2014 she had roles in a production of Fat Boy Slim and David Byrne's Here Lies Love, which was transferred from the Public Theater in New York to the National Theatre in London.
 She performed the role of Ursula in Sweet Charity at the Royal Exchange Theatre and the title role in the show Turandot, staged by the Tête à Tête opera company.

 She headlined Magic of the Musicals at the Royal Albert Hall for Magic Radio, which was broadcast live and streamed worldwide.